frankwillmore/seism-core/README.md

 run.
 This is followed by the memory usage before any memory allocation by the kernel.
 The time for writing the HDF5 datasets to the (in-memory) HDF5 file is referred to as *Total time for buffering chunks to memory*.
-This is followed by the memory usage before and after closing the HDF5 file.
+This is followed by the memory usage before and after closing the HDF5 file, and the time for `H5Fclose`.
 Finally, the effective, per-process write-throughput (total bytes written / total time) is printed.

     Write to disk: NO
     Increment size: 536870912 [bytes]